Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 The Modified Protocol

-Self-administered EMDR typically includes simplified versions of the traditional phases:
+Self-guided EMDR exercises typically include simplified versions of the traditional phases:

 - Target identification: You select memories, thoughts, or experiences you wish to process.